SAP/openui5-docs/docs/Step_4_Calling_a_Function_Import_95e5b87.md

 });
 ```

+We push a new request handler to mock the function import call as follows:

 1. Fetch the array of requests from the `MockServer`.
 The OData V2 mock server holds an internal list of requests that you have to get and set if you want to modify.

 2. Push a new request handler to handle the function import

 3. Set the updated request array

+The request handler has the following structure:

 -   `method`: The HTTP method of the mock request